tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 I blinked several times wondering if maybe I’d hit my head harder than I thought.
 Maybe I was still dreaming.
 But it was when I noticed how he was looking at me that the world went silent.

 His face was cold, stony.
 His eyes were filled with contempt.
-An expression an infant was not created to display.
+An expression an infant was not meant to display.

 “Alright mate.
 Let’s put you back to bed” I said with forced cheer and a chuckle that I had to squeeze out of my diaphragm.